-The Foundation IT Director is Mr Firas Al-Fakhri, and the designated member of the governing body responsible for online safety is Mr Nigel Taylor (Governor responsible for Safeguarding).
+The Group IT Director : Firas Al-Fakhri

+The designated member of the governing body responsible for online safety is Nigel Taylor (Governor responsible for Safeguarding).

-The Director of Safeguarding for the Foundation is Mrs Jane Morris.
-She can be contacted at: Jane.morris@mhsfoundation.uk
+The Director of Safeguarding for the Group is Mrs Jane Morris.
+She can be contacted at: Jane.morris@mhsFoundation.uk